Our Values

 Our Vision

-The Moroccan weaving craft dates to 600 B.C., representing generations of tradition, artistry, and symbolism.
-While these rugs are as beloved as ever, much of their history and symbolism have been lost in translation and transaction over time.
-At Salam Hello, we believe the stories behind each of these pieces should be preserved and shared.
+Moroccan weaving dates back to 600 B.C., carrying generations of tradition, artistry, and symbolism.
+While these rugs remain deeply cherished, much of their history has been lost through layers of translation and transaction over time.
+At Salam Hello, we believe the stories behind each piece deserve to be preserved and shared.

 What We Do